 An arbor is a vertical structure in a landscape or garden that can provide shelter, privacy, shade, and serve as an accent.
 It can blend in with the landscape or separate different garden areas and direct traffic.
-Its walls and roof consist of open framework to support colorful and fragrant vines.
-An arbor can be attached to a fence, wall, or structure or be freestanding.
+Its walls and roof consist of an open framework to support colorful and fragrant vines.
+An arbor can be attached to a fence, wall, structure, or be freestanding.
 While similar, an arbor is a major structural element, while a trellis is smaller and more delicate.
-Arbors can be constructed from wood or wrought iron, and can be a do-it-yourself project or bought at a garden center or online.
+Arbors can be constructed from wood or wrought iron and can be a do-it-yourself project or bought at a garden center or online.

 Arbors consist of two or four posts with a simple slatted roof (often arched, but not always).
 The sides of an arbor can be open or covered with lattice or trellis work for a more enclosed effect and to help vines better attach.

 An arbor typically has a trellis as part of its structure, as well as latticework on the sides and spindles on the top.
 A pergola does not have side structures but rather just has posts that support a roof on top of the structure.

 When designing an arbor for your yard, consider repeating the architectural details of your home.
 This will help tie together the house with the landscape.

 The standard height for an arbor is 8 to 10 feet, which allows plenty of room to walk under and maintain vines or plants climbing and growing overhead.
 Whether it will be freestanding or attached, an arbor will be supported by columns or posts, which support horizontal beams, rafters, or arches.
 Wooden rafters can be basic or detailed, with scrollwork and notches.
 In addition to vining plants, the arch or roof can be lattice, lath, or covered with a shade cloth.